 The colors and positions of those patterns changed slightly in different dynasties; however, the content and essence had been well applied and inherited in millennium years.

-Most importantly, the use of these patterns was extremely strict: emperors (some dynasties included honorable prime ministers) would use 12 patterns; the lower social status, the fewer patterns one could wear.
+Most importantly, the use of these patterns was extremely strict: Emperors of China (some dynasties included honorable prime ministers) would use 12 patterns; the lower social status, the fewer patterns one could wear.

 Star (Xing Cheng)

 Meaning people wearing these patterns have the responsibility to illuminate and enlightening all humankind.

 Mountain (Qun Shan): Firm, Persistent, Steady.